The main type of fat found in all kinds of olive oil is monounsaturated fatty acids (MUFAs). MUFAs are considered a healthy dietary fat.

 If you replace saturated and trans fats with unsaturated fats, such as MUFAs and polyunsaturated fats (PUFAs), you may gain certain health benefits.

 MUFAs and PUFAs may help lower your risk of heart disease by improving related risk factors.
-For instance, MUFAs have been found to lower your total cholesterol and low-density lipoprotein cholesterol levels.
-MUFAs may also help normalize blood clotting.
-And some research shows that MUFAs may also benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes.
+For instance, MUFAs have been found to lower total cholesterol and low-density lipoprotein (LDL) cholesterol levels.

 - White B. Dietary fatty acids.
 American Family Physician.
 2009;80:345.

 - Paniagua J, et al. A MUFA-rich diet improves postprandial glucose, lipid and GLP-1 responses in insulin-resistant subjects.
 Journal of the American College of Nutrition.
 2007;26:434.

 - Lecerf JM.
 Fatty acids and cardiovascular disease.
 Nutrition Reviews.
 2009;67:273.

 - Aronson MD.
 Dietary fats. http://www.uptodate.com/home.
 Accessed June 30, 2016.

 - Bonow RO, et al., eds.
 Nutrition and cardiovascular and metabolic diseases.
 In: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed June 30, 2016.